Dr. Mark Samaha

 What are the activity restrictions after rhinoplasty?

 The main restriction is the avoidance of strenuous activity, which includes vigorous exercise and heavy lifting, for 1 week.
 Other actions that increase the pressure in the nose are also to be avoided.
 These include nose-blowing and bending forward.
 Otherwise, patients may carry out usual activities.

+Most of Dr. Samaha’s rhinoplasty patients experience minimal bruising that is usually 90% resolved by the first follow-up visit at 1 week.
 Most rhinoplasty surgeries are associated with some bruising under the eyes.
 This does not apply to patients who are having only modifications to the tip of the nose.
 The degree of bruising depends upon surgical technique and the patient’s own tendency to bruise.
 Dr. Samaha uses advanced, minimally invasive techniques to minimize bruising and swelling after surgery.
-In most of his patients, bruising is minimal and is usually 90% resolved at the first follow-up visit at 1 week.
 Patients who have a natural tendency to bruise easily will experience slightly more bruising under the eyes after rhinoplasty surgery.

 Although foreign materials are routinely used in surgery for various parts of the body, the implantation of foreign material in the nose is associated with an increased risk of infection, rejection of the material, and scarring, even several years after surgery.
 For this reason, Dr. Samaha strictly avoids use of any foreign materials in the nose.
 Occasionally, adding tissue to support certain areas of the nose or modify its appearance is required.
 In these instances, Dr. Samaha will use some of the patient’s own tissue, which is very safe.